SAP-F-2025/sap-fe-ant/SECURE ASSESSMENT PLATFORM.md

 A Discord-style `SettingsModal` component provides centralized access to theme selection, language switching, and notification preferences.
 Accessed via `Ctrl+,` keyboard shortcut.

+#### **Face Verification Flow**

+Before starting a proctored exam, students are routed through a `FaceVerification` page that captures a photo via webcam and verifies their identity against their registered face.
+The `faceVerificationService` sends the captured image to the backend for comparison, and only upon successful verification is the student allowed to proceed to the exam.
+This prevents impersonation attacks.

 ### **2.7.3.
 State Management Strategy** {#2.7.3.-state-management-strategy}

 The application employs a hybrid state management approach that distinguishes between server state and client state, using the most appropriate tool for each.